 No one wants to spend the summer filing and shredding financial documents, so it’s time to tackle what’s built up over the past few months.
 The first step in your fall finance checkup is to gather all financial paperwork in one place, then sort through it and decide what to keep and what to toss.

 If you’re still receiving any paper statements, make the switch to paperless delivery so you’ll have even less paper to worry about the next time around.
 General guidelines for keeping and shredding are:

-Keep – Tax records, legal documents, warranties
+- Keep Tax records, legal documents, warranties

-Shred – Bills, bank statements, pay stubs and anything else you can easily access online
+- Shred Bills, bank statements, pay stubs and anything else you can easily access online

 If you spent the summer streaming Netflix or Amazon Prime Video and rarely watching cable, it’s time to cut the cord.
-Even if you’re not convinced you can do it, try it for a few months and see how you feel.
+Even if you’re not sure you can do it, try it for a few months and see how you feel.
 The convenience of watching exactly what you want, whenever you want, coupled with the money savings should be enough to convince you.

 Are you wasting money every month on things you don’t need or no longer use?
-Your fall finance checkup should include a review your checking and credit card accounts for all automatic charges such as gym memberships, monthly subscription boxes and magazine renewals; cancel anything you’re not using.
+Your fall finance checkup should include a review your checking and credit card accounts for all automatic charges such as gym memberships, monthly subscriptions and magazine renewals; cancel anything you’re not using.